All lessons

 1. Save as Draft

-- The item will be included the next time you publish the entire site (using the Publish button in the Editor or Designer).
+• The item will be included the next time you publish the entire site (using the main Publish button).

 3. Publish